saittam/aoc/README.md

 with these is that it is often awkward to write a solution program that extracts the hidden structure and works for "arbitrary" inputs.
-While there are different inputs for AoC participants, I do believe the inputs for these days are merely parameterized differently, but in theory the there could be entirely different structure hidden in different inputs.
-Separately, it feels more rewarding to me to understand and exploit structure that's inherent to the problem, and not just a feature of the particular problem instance on is given.
+While there are different inputs for AoC participants, I do believe the inputs for these days are merely parameterized differently, but in theory there could be entirely different structure hidden in different inputs.
+Separately, it feels more rewarding to me to understand and exploit structure that's inherent to the problem, and not just a feature of the particular problem instance I'm given.

 Finally, one thing that impresses me every year is how diverse the community of AoC participants is, as evident by the interaction on the r/adventofcode subreddit.
-I'm not actively engaging, but like to lurk and see how other people approach the puzzles, as well as their unique approaches, solutions, challenges, etc.
+I'm usually not actively engaging, but like to lurk and see how other people approach the puzzles, as well as their unique approaches, solutions, challenges, etc.

 # State of this repository